AstroHuntsman/huntsman-dome/README.rst

 and tracks the dome position using an encoder.
 It returns infomation (such as dome position) to the c++ component using gRPC as well.

+The c++ code is built around Software Bisque's X2 standard.
+For more infomation on this `see here <https://www.bisque.com/x2standard/class_x2_dome.html#a7ffd792950cdd0abe1b022e7a8caff9e>`.

 Requirements
 ---------------